kubesphere/kubesphere/README.md

 ### Quick start
 #### Installing on K8s/K3s

-Ensure that your cluster has installed Kubernetes v1.19.x, v1.20.x, v1.21.x, v1.22.x (experimental support), and v1.23.x (experimental support).
+Ensure that your cluster has installed Kubernetes v1.19.x, v1.20.x, v1.21.x, * v1.22.x, * v1.23.x, or * v1.24.x.
+For Kubernetes versions with an asterisk, some features of edge nodes may be unavailable due to incompatibility.
+Therefore, if you want to use edge nodes, you are advised to install Kubernetes v1.21.x or earlier.
 Run the following commands to install KubeSphere on an existing Kubernetes cluster:

 ```yaml
 kubectl apply -f https://github.com/kubesphere/ks-installer/releases/download/v3.3.1/kubesphere-installer.yaml